"Redwood" (Hill H.M., 1948)

-We are a member of the AHS and have been growing daylilies for quite a few years now.
+We have been growing daylilies for quite a few years now.
 I got my first daylilies about 30 years ago when I was hunting in the spring and came up on the ruins of an old house.
 The only thing left was a few rock footers and two big clumps of some kind of flowers that were getting ready to bloom but hadn't opened yet.
 Since I have a degree in Horticulture and I love flowers I came back in about a week and they were all blooming.
 They were the old orange daylilies but one clump were orange doubles.
 Since I was hunting with a shovel this time and not a gun I dug me a small clump of each and still have them today.
 Daylilies are addictive and I can't seem to get enough.
 I'm always seeing a new daylily that is different and I just got to have it.
 So once you're hooked there is no turning back.
-We're excited about the upcoming season of 2015 and look forward to a lot of new blooms this year.
+We're excited about the upcoming season and look forward to a lot of new blooms this year.

 Contact Us by: